 Distinctive features: Plants fleshy, mucilaginous, with herbaceous, twining stems; leaves cordiform with glandular-dentate margins; inflorescence a dichasium.
 Tournonia superficially resembles the genus Cissus (Vitaceae), but it is easily distinguished by the lack of tendrils and stipules.

-Distribution: A genus of a single species distributed in subparamo and scrubs of the Andean valleys from southern Colombia to northern Ecuador; 2,500-3,600 m.
+Distribution: A single species distributed in sub-paramos and scrubs of the Andean valleys from southern Colombia to northern Ecuador, at elevations of 2,500 to 3,600 m.